abcamitan/AMAOEd-CompProg1-Week004/README.md

         ./output/Week009/functionFibonacci

-## 7. Week010 - Introduction to Functions Procedures
+## 7. Week010 - Object-Oriented Programming 1

-### 6.1.
-Write a program that can divide six non-zero integers (two integers per division) from the user and display the result to the user.
-Create a function that will perform the division operation.
-Display only the non-decimal part of the quotient.
+### 7.1.
+Write a class that will represent a legged mammal.
+Consider the number of legs, kind of fur, presence of tail.

 * Run below command to compile the code.

-        g++ -g src/Week010/functionDivision.cpp -o output/Week010/functionDivision -lm
+        g++ -g src/Week010/task1/main.cpp -o output/Week010/mammal -lm

 * Run below to test the application

-        ./output/Week010/functionDivision
+        ./output/Week010/mammal

-### 6.2.
-Write a program that will accept a short value from 10 to 99 and display them per digit (separated by a space).
+### 7.2.
+Write a class that will represent a person.
+Consider the name, address, gender, age and occupation.

 * Run below command to compile the code.

-        g++ -g src/Week010/functionDigit.cpp -o output/Week010/functionDigit -lm
+        g++ -g src/Week010/task2/main.cpp -o output/Week010/person -lm

 * Run below to test the application

-        ./output/Week010/functionDigit
+        ./output/Week010/person

-### 6.3.
-Write a program that will display the nth Fibonacci number.
-Create a function that will generate the nth Fibonacci number.
-Fibonacci numbers are numbers from the Fibonacci sequence which follows the pattern of 1, 1, 2, 3, 5, 8, 13, 21, 33, 54…
+### 7.3.
+Write a class that will represent polygon.
+Consider the name, number of sides and color.

 * Run below command to compile the code.

-        g++ -g src/Week010/functionFibonacci.cpp -o output/Week010/functionFibonacci -lm
+        g++ -g src/Week010/task3/main.cpp -o output/Week010/polygon -lm

 * Run below to test the application

-        ./output/Week010/functionFibonacci
+        ./output/Week010/polygon